hypothesis/onboarding/docs/dependencies.md

 ### Consistency speeds everyone up

-There's are many good reasons to use the same stack to solve the same problems in different projects, here's just a few:
+There are many good reasons to use the same stack to solve the same problems in different projects, here's just a few:

 * **Cognitive load reduction**: Hypothesis developers only need to learn one thing, not multiple.
 * **Maintenance load reduction**:  when the dependency releases a new version you only need to read the